rombrew/phobia/README.md

 * Sensorless vector control.
 All the code of motor control was written from scratch, no external libs are used, portable as it is plain C code.
-* Advanced PWM scheme to reduce switching losses and fully utilise DC bus.
+* Advanced PWM scheme to reduce switching losses and fully utilise DC bus voltage.
 * Fast and robust flux linkage estimation algorithm based on Luenberger observer with gain scheduling.
 * Operation at low or zero speed: